OpusOpenFinance/Shopee/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy.md

 ## Requirements

-To use Opus Open Finance, the following requirements must be met:
+To run the Opus Open Finance Platform, the following requirements must be met:

 1. **Kubernetes Cluster**:
    - Configured with a Storage Class for disks used by components that persist data.